Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-read tutorial →The Raspberry Pi Pico H Development Board combines the power of the RP2040 microcontroller with pre‑soldered 0.1″ headers and a convenient debug header.
-It’s ready to drop into a breadboard, wiring panel, or control box, making it an excellent choice for students, makers, and rapid prototyping.
+read tutorial →Raspberry Pi Pico H, the RP2040 board with pre-soldered 0.1" headers and a 3-pin debug header.
+Ready to drop into a breadboard or wiring panel, so no soldering step for most tutorials and HATs.

-With a dual‑core Cortex‑M0+, 264 kB SRAM, 2 MB flash, and versatile I/O, this board is a workhorse for sensor hubs, robots, automation systems, and classroom labs that need robust, repeatable hardware.
+Dual-core Cortex-M0+, 264 kB SRAM, 2 MB flash, and versatile I/O for sensor hubs, robots, automation, and classroom labs.

 | SRAM | 264 kB |